-The consolidated financial statements comprise financial statements of MTAR Technologies Limited, (formerly known as "MTAR Technologies Private Limited") ("MTAR" or "the Holding Company" or "the company" or "the parent") and its subsidiary (collectively, the Group) for the year ended March 31, 2021.
-The Company was a private limited company domiciled in India, and incorporated on November 11, 1999 under the provisions of the erstwhile Companies Act, 1956 replaced with Companies Act 2013 ("Act") w.e.f.
+The consolidated financial statements comprise financial statements of MTAR Technologies Limited, ("MTAR" or "the Holding Company" or "the company" or "the parent") and its subsidiary (collectively, "the Group") for the year ended March 31, 2022.
+The Company was a private limited company domiciled in India, and incorporated on November 11, 1999 under the provisions of the erstwhile Companies Act, 1956 replaced with Companies Act, 2013 ("Act") w.e.f.
 April 1, 2014 with its registered office at 18, Technocrats Industrial Estate, Balanagar, Hyderabad, Telangana, India 500037.
-The Holding Company has become a Public Limited Company w.e.f.
-November 2, 2020 and consequently the name of the Holding Company has changed from MTAR Technologies Private Limited to MTAR Technologies Limited.
+The Company has become a Public Limited Company w.e.f.
+November 2, 2020 and consequently the name of the Company has changed from MTAR Technologies Private Limited to MTAR Technologies Limited.
 The Holding Company listed its shares in both BSE and NSE on March 15, 2021.